samrub06/eshop/README.md

 <img src="./frontend/public/images/webify.png">

-This project is part of my [MERN Stack From Scratch | eCommerce Platform](https://www.traversymedia.com/mern-stack-from-scratch) course.
+This project is part of my MERN Stack From Scratch.
 It is a full-featured shopping cart with PayPal & credit/debit payments.